 Meet Deborah Yung!

-Deb joined the lab as a Summer Student working on Pseudomonas aeruginosa and Staphylococcus aureus biofilms and treating them with novel antimicrobials such as peptoids in vitro and in vivo.
+Deb continues to work in the lab as a Bachelor of Science with Honours Student working on Pseudomonas aeruginosa and Staphylococcus aureus biofilms and treating them with novel antimicrobials such as peptoids in vitro and in vivo.
 She is also interested in bacterial and fungal skin infections, specifically necrotising fasciitis.
 Outside the lab, Deb enjoys playing and coaching hockey, playing the violin, reading and drawing.